-Mission Statement: Providing high quality water, wastewater and recycled water services to the District's expanding communities through management, conservation and development of future resources at reasonable costs.
+Mission Statement: Providing high quality water, wastewater and recycled water services to the District's expanding communities through management, conservation and development of future resources at reasonable www.mcwd.org • mcwd@mcwd.org • ccr@mcwd.org

 Board meetings are open to the public and held the first and third Mondays of every month at the City of Marina Council Chambers, 211 Hillcrest Avenue at 6:45 p.m.
 Agendas are posted in the following places at least 72 hours before each meeting: Marina Coast Water District, Marina and Seaside City Halls, Marina and Seaside Libraries and the Marina Post Office.